 Ship: Azamara Pursuit

 Like her sister ships, the brand new Azamara Pursuit offers some of the most extraordinary adventures on Earth, to places you’ve always dreamed of.
-In addition to visiting totally new-to-Azamara destinations, the Pursuit will stay longer in each port, so you have more time to experience the world’s many wonders.
+In addition to visiting totally new-to-Azamara destinations, Azamara Pursuit will stay longer in each port, so you have more time to experience the world’s many wonders.

-Onboard this new boutique ship, built in the same style as her sisters, enjoy seven intimate restaurants, cafes and lounges, a refreshing onboard pool, sun-drenched decks, a revitalizing spa where you can truly relax…the list goes on.
+Onboard this boutique ship, built in the same style as her sisters, enjoy seven intimate restaurants, cafes and lounges, a refreshing onboard pool, sun-drenched decks, a revitalizing spa where you can truly relax…the list goes on.

 How you handle your currency and financials while on the trip is up to you.
 Some people prefer to exchange all their money in advance, while others will rely solely on credit cards.
 Consider calling your bank ahead of time to make them aware of your international travel, especially when using cards or withdrawing money.